-For more than 20 years, Kathy has provided legal advice to a wide range of clients, focusing on general civil litigation including commercial disputes, foreclosures, estate disputes, personal injury and insurance defence.
+For more than 30 years, Kathy has provided legal advice to a wide range of clients, focusing on general civil litigation including commercial disputes, foreclosures, estate disputes, and personal injury.

 She has conducted numerous trials in the British Columbia Provincial and Supreme Courts, including trials on priority disputes, fraudulent conveyances, collections matters, personal injury claims and Bills of Exchange.
 She has appeared in the Court of Appeal on several occasions, including as counsel on the successful appeal of a foreclosure matter (Coast Capital v.
 Lindquist, 2005 BCCA 353).

 Kathy has prepared a number of contested chambers applications on issues involving priority disputes and fraud (resulting in Mareva Injunctions), including the high-profile case of Ian Thow in which she was the first counsel to successfully freeze Mr. Thow’s assets and expose his fraud.
 She was described in a Vancouver Sun column by David Baines, published on August 5, 2005, on this matter as, “ …a low-profile but high-powered partner with Campbell Froh May & Rice …”.

 She was also successful in reclaiming monies owed to a creditor by fraudster and convicted murderer, Charles Kembo, in 2005.
 Prior to his conviction, Kathy acted for one of few creditors who got restitution from Kembo by securing a judgment against a home that Mr. Kembo and his spouse owned.